 When starting a USBDMA operation, the hardware will check if the values of USBDMADH, USB-DMADL and USBDMAB registers does not exceed the specific RAM area (\$000100 to \$0010FF).
 If an error is detected, USBDMACS.DMAERR bit is automatically set (one).
-A USB interrupt is so triggered.
+A Supervisor RAM Illegal Access Attempt Violation security interrupt (if not masked) is so triggered.
 USBDMADH, USBDMADL and USBDMAB registers keep their previous value.